Victor-Hechel/Java11-Programmer1-Guide/pages/Working_With_Java_Primitive_Data_Types_and_String_APIs.md

 final int i2 = 100;
 byte b3 = i2; // on this case we do not need to do the explicit cast, because the source variable is final so the compiler will check it is a valid cast and handle that.
 ```

+## Identify the scope of variables

+There are two types of scope in Java: visibility and lifespan.

+The visibility scope of a variable covers all places lower than the one it has been defined.
+For example, if a variable was declared on a method, it is visible inside blocks in the method, but not visible to other methods or to the class directly.
+It is important to not confuse visibility with accessibility.

+``java

+public class Student{

+    // visible in the whole class
+    public String name;
+    public String surname;

+    public void print()
+    {
+        String completeName = name + " " + surname; // visible only inside this method
+        System.out.println(completeName);
+    }
+}

+public class Main{
+    public static void main(String[] args){

+        Student s = new Student();
+        // "name" is accessible, but not visible, since we had to refer the object
+        s.name = "Rodrigo";
+    }
+}
+``

+The lifespan scope refers to when the variable will be unusable, in other words, when it's life time ends.
+There are five types of lifespan scopes:

+- class (static and non-static fields)
+- instance (only non-static)
+- method
+- for loop (variables declared on the for loop signature, not inside the for block)
+- blocks

+There are basically two rules about scope:

+- You can not access variables with no visibility directly (obviously)
+- The only kind of variable that can be overlaped is the class one, using method, for loop or block variables.

+## Use local variable type inference

+Thanks to Java 10 we are able to use type inference on local variables (it does not work with class-scope variables or method parameters).
+Basically it means that we can let the compiler infer the type of the variable when there is no ambiguity.

+``java
+public class VariablesInference{

+    public static void main(String[] args){

+        // VALID CASES

+        var s = "Test"; // compile infers type as String

+        Object obj = "String";
+        var objectVariable = obj; // type will be Object and not String, because it is the type of "obj"

+        var var = "not a keyword" // "var" is a shortcut, not a keyword, so it is possible to use it as a variable name

+        // INVALID CASES

+        var number; // it is not possible to use this feature with uninitilized variables

+        var nullCase = null; // null is not a type

+        var intArray = { 5, 23, 12}; // type of array is not defined

+        var[] stringArray = new String[2]; // var is not a type, so there is no need of [] on the declaration;
+    }
+}
+``